thanhvotran/MLforHDRs/README.md

 # MLforHDRs
-This is an introduction for HDR students unfamiliar with Machine Learning and its common application.
+This is an introduction for HDR students unfamiliar with Machine Learning and its common application (with curated content for beginners)

 # Outline of this document.